-Your SAT score is a total score that is calculated based on two section scores: Evidence-Based Reading and Writing, and Math.
-(If you took the SAT Essay, that score is calculated separately.)
-Scores are calculated based on your correct answers.
-That means you aren’t penalized for incorrect answers, so there’s no advantage to leaving any question blank.
+The range for the total SAT score is 400-1600.
+Your SAT score combines two scores with ranges from 200-800: Evidence-Based Reading and Writing, and Math.
+Scores are calculated based only on your correct answers.
+Importantly, you aren’t penalized for incorrect answers, so guess rather than leave a question blank.

-- Words in Context
+Reading subscores: Command of Evidence, Words in Context

 What is the SAT score range?

 SAT scores range from 400 to 1600.
-The SAT reported the percentage of students who scored in each score range in 2020.
-The highest percentage of students scored in the range of 1000-1190 and only 7% of the over two million students who took the test scored in the top range of 1400-1600.
+The SAT reported the percentage of students who scored in each score range in 2022.
+The highest percentage of students scored in the range of 800-990 and only 8% of the over two million students who took the test scored in the top range of 1400-1600.

-How to send SAT scores to colleges
+How do you send scores to colleges?

 How do you increase your SAT score?